Thienvule/Thienvule/README.md

 To prepare for this transition, I joined an intensive training program for data analysts, where I honed my skills in essential tools such as SQL, Python, Power BI, and machine learning.
 I’ve completed several projects that serve as a portfolio to demonstrate my capabilities in this field.

 ## Learning Project Porfolio
+1. Import Trading | Market Research | Power Query & Power BI ([View here](https://github.com/Thienvule/Trading-Market-Research-Power-Query-Power-BI))

+Project Overview: The project aimed to analyze market data in the feed ingredients industry to evaluate Dragon Eagle's (DE) performance and enhance its sourcing strategies.
+By utilizing data visualization tools and analytical techniques, the project sought to provide actionable insights for the company’s trading operations in 2024.

 1. Ecommerce | Ad-hoc requests relating to performance| SQL & PBI Project ([View here](https://github.com/Thienvule/Ecommerce-SQL-PBI/blob/main/README.md))